cmeralto/SEBC/challenges/labs/6_results.md

 GRANT ROLE politican1 TO GROUP conservative;

 REVOKE ALL ON DATABASE default FROM ROLE politician2;
-GRANT SELECT ON default.customers TO ROLE politician2;
 GRANT SELECT ON default.sample_07 TO ROLE politician2;
 GRANT SELECT ON default.sample_08 TO ROLE politician2;
-GRANT SELECT ON default.web_logs TO ROLE politician2;
 GRANT ROLE politician2 TO GROUP labour;
 ```